José Villarrubia: Biography

-With writer Alan Moore, he has produced two illustrated books, both published by Top Shelf Productions: Voice of the Fire and The Mirror of Love.
-The latter is a love poem and a detailed history of homosexuality, prominently featuring famous figures in art and literature.
+With writer Alan Moore he has produced two illustrated books, both published by Top Shelf Productions: Voice of the Fire and The Mirror of Love.
+The latter is a love poem and a detailed history of homosexuality, highlights historical figures in art and literature.
 It originally began as a part of the AARGH!
 Anthology in 1988.
 AARGH!
 [Artists Against Rampant Government Homophobia] was a comic book protest against Britain's proposed anti-gay Section 28.
 It was translated and published in French as Le Miroir de l'amour (November 2006), by Carabas Revolution, in Italian as Lo Specchio dell'Amore (September 2008) by Edizioni BD and in Spanish as El Espejo del amor (November 2008) by Editorial Kraken.
 In 2020 Giangiacomo Feltrinelli Editori published a new edition with a new Italian translation by Marco Rosary.

-In 2006 he worked with Paul Pope in the series Batman: Year 100, which won the 2007 Eisner Award for "Best Limited Series".

-The longest running project in which Villarrubia has been involved has been the comics series Sweet Tooth, where he colored almost all 40 issues (written and drawn by Jeff Lemire from 2009 to 2013).
-Netflix is producing a live-action series based in the comic.
-Netflix's Sweet Tooth will star Christian Convery and Nonso Anozie.
-The show itself will be managed by co-showrunners Jim Mickle and Beth Schwartz.
+Villarrubia worked on the comic series Sweet Tooth, coloring nearly all of its 40 issues. (written and drawn by Jeff Lemire from 2009 to 2013).
 In 2020 Lemire and Villarrubia returned to the character in a new series published under DC Comics' Black Label Imprint.
-The series is titled Sweet Tooth: The Return.
+The series was titled Sweet Tooth: The Return.

-In 2010, he worked in the story featured in Unknown Soldier issues #13-14, with Joshua Dysart and Pat Masioni.
-The story won the prestigious Glyph Comics Award for Story of the Year.
-The Glyph Comics Awards recognize the best in comics made by, for, and about people of color.

-Villarrubia won the 2011 Harvey Award for Best Colorist for his work on Cuba: My Revolution.

-From 2012 to 2018, Villarrubia colored the three graphic novels by Anthony Bourdain: Get Jiro!, Get Jiro: Blood and Sushi and Hungry Ghosts Sony Pictures is currently developing Hungry Ghosts as an animated series.
+From 2012 to 2018, Villarrubia colored the three graphic novels by Anthony Bourdain: Get Jiro!, Get Jiro: Blood and Sushi and Hungry Ghosts Sony Pictures Animation later announced development of Hungry Ghosts as an animated series.